AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And somewhere, beyond the reaches of known space, something else — something ancient — stirred in response.

-# Chapter Fourteen – A Throne is Forged
+# A Throne is Forged

 The Forgefields no longer whispered survival.